San Marcos Growers LogoSan Marcos Growers

 We first learned this as Adam's Yucca for an enterprising nurseryman in Texas who was shipping specimen size plants bare root into California, many of which ended up gracing the front of high-end stores such as Nordstrum's, giving rise to another common name, Nordstrum's Yucca.
 This seedling selection was made by Sean Hogan of Cistus Nursery in Oregon from one of his collections in the early 1990's in northern Mexico - it was selected out of a seed batch of other stunning blue-leaved plants.
 We grew this variety from 2011 until 2014 but continue to grow another very nice selected form that was purchased as a seedling from our nursery called named Yucca rostrata 'Blue Velvet'

-The information about Yucca rostrata 'Sapphire Skies' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Yucca rostrata 'Sapphire Skies' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]